swissspidy/voice-search/README.md

 ## Description ##

 Allows visitors to search the site using their voice.
-Currently supported by Safari and Chrome on both desktop and mobile.
+Currently only supported by Chrome on both desktop and mobile.
+See [this technical reference](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) for more details.

 See [this blog post](https://spinpress.com/wordpress-web-speech-api/ "Enabling Voice Search in WordPress Using The Web Speech API") for further information about the plugin.